 In a previous blog post, we define what Test Design Automation was and mentioned four key use cases companies are increasingly applying testing design automation practices.
-In this blog, we will deep dive on each one of these use cases.
+In this blog, we will deep dive into each one of these use cases.

 Whenever a new feature or change wants to be implemented, usually the first step is for testers and developers to capture clearly all the requirements and information through concepts and diagrams on a whiteboard.
 But usually when translating this to “the written language” is where all breaks down.
-Defining requirements in a text-based manner are inefficient, as it tends to be error-prone, hard to organize and collaborate.
+Defining requirements in a text-based manner is inefficient, as it tends to be error-prone, hard to organize and collaborate.

 Test Design Automation introduces the concept of modeling, where the requirements broken down in the whiteboards don’t get converted into a text-based format but they get represented as mathematically precise visual flows, that add accuracy to requirements engineering and reduce ambiguities in the requirements while supporting better collaboration and communication across the team.

 Test design automation allows you to generate automatically all the test cases and automated test scripts associated with the right data and expected results right from your requirements models.
 Further, when used together with test data management technology, the data for relevant test cases are automatically generated and used when running those tests.